 Activity Management / Mitigation Responsibility Frequency / Timing Toilets facilities must comply with local authority regulations, shall be maintained in a clean and hygienic condition.
 Their use shall be strictly enforced.
 They must be positioned in an appropriate place, also taking into consideration, gradient of the land.
 The Contractor must ensure that toilets are cleaned weekly or more regularly, if found to be necessary.
 Weekly Unauthorised spilling of waste from the septic tank into the environment and burying of waste are strictly prohibited.
-On-going Ablution facilities must not cause any pollution to any water resource, and it must not be a health hazard to the general public.
+Ablution facilities must not cause any pollution to any water resource, and it must On-going not be a health hazard to the general public.
 Social Impacts Communication Between Contractor, Site Staff and I&APs Should the staff be approached by members of the public or other stakeholders, they must assist them in locating the Contractor, or provide a number on which they may contact the Proponent/ Contractor.
-Proponent / The conduct of the staff when dealing with the public or stakeholders shall be in Contractor On-going a manner that is polite and courteous at all times.
-Connacion Drivers of heavy-duty vehicles must exercise care when travelling to and from the site - and adhere to all legally enforceable requirements.
-Noise pollution s Construction activities must only take place during normal working times between 07:00-17:00 on weekdays.
+Proponent / The conduct of the staff when dealing with the public or stakeholders shall be in a manner that is polite and courteous at all times.
+Contractor On-going Drivers of heavy-duty vehicles must exercise care when travelling to and from the site - and adhere to all legally enforceable requirements.
+Noise pollution Construction activities must only take place during normal working times between 07:00-17:00 on weekdays.
 Machinery may be fitted with silences to dampen noise.
-Contractor On-going Staff must be reminded that they are working within a residential area and noise levels must be kept low.
-Visual impact The necessary measures be implemented during the construction phase to Proponent / On-going protect the natural vegetation, to control the noise, dust and visual intrusion.
-Contractor Equipment lay-down Storage Areas and storage Choice of location for equipment lay-down and storage areas must take into account prevailing winds, distances to "No Go" areas, general on-site topography and water erosion potential of the soil.
+Staff must be reminded that they are working within a residential area and noise levels must be kept low.
+Contractor On-going Visual impact The necessary measures be implemented during the construction phase to protect the natural vegetation, to control the noise, dust and visual intrusion.
+Proponent / Contractor On-going Equipment lay-down Storage Areas and storage Choice of location for equipment lay-down and storage areas must take into account prevailing winds, distances to "No Go" areas, general on-site topography and water erosion potential of the soil.
 Impervious surfaces, bunded areas or drip trays must be provided where necessary.
-Contractor On coinc Material stockpiles must be protected against rain and flooding.
-Confractor On-going Equipment lay-down and storage areas must be designated, demarcated and signed.
+Material stockpiles must be protected against rain and flooding.
+Contractor On-going Equipment lay-down and storage areas must be designated, demarcated and signed.
+Commercial